wavefrontHQ/docs/pages/doc/ui_chart_reference_v2.md

 ### Drilldown Link Tab (Beta)

-The **Drilldown Link** tab allows you to specify a target dashboard that displays in a new tab when a user clicks on the single stat chart.
+The **Drilldown Link** tab allows you to specify a target dashboard that displays when a user clicks on the single stat chart.

 You can optionally customize the target dashboard.
-For example, you can specify a constant to be used as a variable.
+For example, you can specify a constant `us-west-2` to be used as a variable.